samestep/npc/README.md

 # `npc`

 A CLI tool to access the history of Nixpkgs [channels](https://wiki.nixos.org/wiki/Channel_branches).
+For example, here's a terminal session using `npc` and [direnv](https://direnv.net/) to bisect `nixpkgs-unstable` for a dev shell in a flake:

 ![example bisect session](example.svg)